 How do I find a research advisor?

 Students do three 5-week rotations during their first semester.
 These rotations involve working on a research question for 10-15 hours per week.
 Because the faculty includes different departments, students are exposed to a range of ideas and possibilities.
 Students may do a rotation in Mechanical Engineering and then in Soil Science, which are two radically different fields where your experience is very different.
-At the end of the three rotations, students choose a lab where they will do their thesis research.
+At the end of the three rotations, students choose a lab from among our graduate faculty where they will do their thesis research.

 Do students get a stipend?